 - Cut the plums lengthwise, but not all the way through, just enough to remove the pits.

-- Add a quarter of a cup of sugar to them together with one tablespoon of cinnamon, toss well, and set aside.
+- Add 2 tablespoons of sugar to them together with one teaspoon of cinnamon, toss well, and set aside.

-- In a pan set over a low heat, melt the butter, add the breadcrumbs, and stir well for 2-3 minutes, then add the remaining sugar and cinnamon, and stir again for a further 2-3 minutes, until the breadcrumbs become golden.
+- In a pan set over a low heat, melt the butter, add the breadcrumbs, and stir well then add the remaining sugar and cinnamon, and stir again for a further 2-3 minutes.

 - Remove fromt the heat and set aside.